brittonwolfe/VirtualCharacterSheet/docs/scripting.md

 This documentation is still incomplete and is subject to addition.

-VCS is scripted with IronPython.
-It provides a lot of helper functions and objects to give developers options and tools for creating brews.
+VCS uses IronPython to embed Python.
+It provides a wide and redundant library to welcome developers of all kinds.

-## Engine Globals

-There are only a few global functions and objects that VCS puts into its Python engine.

 ### Casting functions